kemitchell/docs/sleep.md

 <8-byte-end-offset><data-hash>
 ```

-The 8-byte-end-offset is an unsigned big-endian 64 bit integer that should be the absolute position in the file for the **end** of the piece data described by this node.
+The 8-byte-end-offset is an unsigned, big-endian, 64-bit integer that should be the absolute position in the file for the **end** of the piece of data described by this node.

 ### Register Data